svenslaggare/gitnotes/README.md

 With the `gitnotes run <path>` command, you can run the code blocks that are embedded in the note.
 If you supply the `--save` arguments, the output is stored in the note.

 ### Searching for notes
 Notes can be searched through in different way.
-The simplest way is to use the (virtual) file system using `gitnotes ls`.
+The simplest way is to use the (virtual) file system using `gitnotes ls` or `gitnotes tree`.

 More advanced searching can be done with `gitnotes find` for searching based on properties or `gitnotes grep` to search based on content.

+As the data is stored in a git repository, it is possible to grep using historic content as well.

 ### Interactive mode
 The interactive mode removes the need to start new processes of `gitnotes` all the time, but also allows you to combine several changes into one commit: